fwojciec/w11i.me/src/posts/graphql-server-go-part1.md

 }
 ```

-The database representation of the `Agent` type doesn't have a field for `authors` so `gqlgen` leaves it up to us to decide how to resolve this particular field given the information available to the `agentResolver` struct and/or passed directly to the resolver method as arguments.
+The database representation of the `Agent` type doesn't have a field for `authors` so `gqlgen` leaves it up to us to decide how to resolve it given the information available to the `agentResolver` struct and passed to the resolver method as arguments.
 In this case it will involve running a database query that selects `Author` objects based on the `ID` of the `Agent`.
+We will have a look at the actual implementation in a moment.

-I like to start customizing the resolvers file by doing a little bit of clean-up first (like adding the missing comments for the exported types/methods, etc.) In this case I have also added a reference to the `pg.Repository` interface as a field on the `Resolver` type.
+I like to start customizing the resolvers file by doing a little bit of clean-up (like adding the missing comments for the exported types/methods, etc.) In this case I have also added the `pg.Repository` interface as a field on the `Resolver` type.
 This is how the individual resolver methods will be able to access the data stored in our database:

 ```go
 // Resolver connects individual resolvers with the datalayer.